Iamthelaw/notes/✅ code-complete.md

 - Be aware that you’re dealing with a sensitive area
 - Use “suggestions” or “guidelines” with respect to the area
-- Finesse the issues you can by sidestepping explicit mandates. **To finesse indentation style or brace placement, require source code to be run through a pretty-printer for- matter before it’s declared finished.
+- Finesse the issues you can by sidestepping explicit mandates. **To finesse indentation style or brace placement, require source code to be run through a pretty-printer formatter before it’s declared finished.
 Let the pretty printer do the formatting**.
 - Have your programmers develop their own standards

 #### Physical Environment